-Appendix C

-Resolution of the Board Regarding Extension of Leave
+Resolution of the Board Regarding Extension of Pay

-during Precautionary Exclusion
+during Precautionary Exclusion and Granting Superintendent Compensation Authority

-WHEREAS, the Board is authorized by Texas Education Code section 45.105 to expend funds of Millsap School District for purposes necessary in the conduct of the public schools as determined by the Board;
+WHEREAS, the Board is authorized by Texas Education Code section 45.105 to expend funds of Millsap Independent School District for purposes necessary in the conduct of the public schools as determined by the Board;

-WHEREAS, the Board acknowledges that during an epidemic, District employees may be instructed not to report for work (or decide voluntarily not to report to work);
+WHEREAS, the Board acknowledges that during an pandemic, District employees may be instructed to work from home or in a role not typically in their job description and/or for less than their regular hours;

-WHEREAS, the Board finds that a need exists to address additional leave for employees who are instructed not to report for work (or decide voluntarily not to report to work) (and have exhausted all available state and local leave days);
+WHEREAS, the Board finds that a need exists to address pay for employees who are instructed to work from home or in a role not typically in their job description and/or for less than their regular hours:

-WHEREAS, the Board determines that employees who are instructed not to report to work may suffer a loss of pay if they do not report for work (or decide voluntarily not to report to work) (and have exhausted all available state and local leave days); and
+WHEREAS, the Board determines that employees who are instructed to work from home or in a role not typically in their job description and/or for less than their regular hours: may suffer a loss of pay if they do not work their regular hours; and

-WHEREAS, the Board concludes that providing additional paid leave to all regular employees—contractual and noncontractual, salaried and non-salaried—who are instructed not to report to work due to an epidemic (or decide voluntarily not to report to work), serves the public purposes of protecting students and staff, maintaining morale, and reducing turnover;
+WHEREAS, the Board concludes that providing regular pay to all regular employees—contractual and noncontractual, salaried and non-salaried—who are instructed to work from home or in a role not typically in their job description and/or for less than their regular hours: due to an pandemic, serves the public purposes of protecting students and staff, maintaining morale, and reducing turnover;

-NOW, THEREFORE, BE IT RESOLVED that the Board of Trustees of Millsap School District authorizes providing additional paid leave for all regular employees—contractual and noncontractual, salaried and non-salaried—who are instructed not to report to work during an epidemic (or decide voluntarily not to report to work) (and have exhausted all available state and local leave days).
+NOW, THEREFORE, BE IT RESOLVED that the Board of Trustees of Millsap Independent School District authorizes providing regular pay for all regular employees—contractual and noncontractual, salaried and non-salaried—who are instructed to work from home or in a role not typically in their job description and/or for less than their regular hours provided assigned work has been done: during an pandemic.
+The District is not ‘closed’ and all employees are expected to work.
+Therefore, the District will not be paying time and a half as defined in DEA Local “Pay During Closing”.

+NOW, THEREFORE, BE IT FURTHER RESOLVED that the Board of Trustees of Millsap Independent School District authorizes the Superintendent to make compensation decisions and pay employees for conditions not yet determined or foreseen due to circumstances caused by the pandemic.

-The authority granted by this resolution to provide additional paid leave for all employees instructed not to report for work (or who decide voluntarily not to report to work) provides additional leave for a maximum duration of ________ (e.g., two weeks) unless the Board takes action to authorize leave for a longer duration.
+The authority granted by this resolution to provide regular pay for all employees instructed to work from home or in a role not typically in their job description and/or for less than their regular hours and authorizing the Superintendent to make compensation decisions and pay employees for conditions not yet determined or foreseen due to circumstances caused by the pandemic shall be for a maximum duration of 5 weeks unless the Board takes action to grant such authority for a longer duration.

-[Include the text below if the District requires an employee to show cause for a voluntary exclusion.]

-To ensure an employee’s voluntary exclusion serves the public purpose of protecting students and staff, employees requesting additional leave must show cause for voluntary exclusion from work such as potential exposure to virus or travel in a high-risk area.
+[

 Adopted this _______ (date) day of _______________ (month), _______ (year), by the Board of Trustees.